-We provide open and fair opportunities to all suppliers, based on ISO9001.
-To start a business relationship with a supplier, we conduct a technological and commercial assessment using our certification system, which is based on ISO.
-Then a basic agreement or a basic work agreement is concluded, before starting to do business.
+We provide fair and equitable opportunities to all suppliers.
+To begin a business relationship with a supplier, we conduct a technological and commercial assessment using our proprietary certification system, consistent with ISO 9001.
+Upon completion of the certification, we enter into a basic agreement or basic work agreement and then proceed with the individual deal.

 Economic rationality in selecting suppliers

-In selecting suppliers, we adequately assess the quality of materials, reliability, delivery time, price, technological development capability, proposal capability and financial soundness of the supplier.
-Assessment criteria may differ depending on the product or on the conditions of the agreement with the customer.
+When selecting suppliers, we comprehensively assess the quality of materials, reliability, delivery time, price, technological development capability, proposal capability, actions taken towards the environment, and financial soundness of the supplier.

-We do not disclose to third parties any confidential information that we have learned through our business dealings with suppliers without obtaining their approval.
+We do not disclose to third parties any confidential information that we have acquired through our business dealings with suppliers without obtaining their approval.

 We aim for mutual growth, and for building a relationship of trust and partnership with suppliers.
-All of the procurement section members are aware that they must always maintain a good relationship with the internal and external sections concerned, and that they and the sections concerned cooperate with each other and are creative.
-We make efforts to allow all the operations to function smoothly and effectively.
+All of the procurement section members are aware that they must maintain a good working relationship that fosters cooperation and creativity and promotes smooth and effective operational functionality with the internal and external sections concerned.

-We promote CSR procurement, while paying close attention to compliance with Japanese and overseas laws, human rights, safety of products and services, quality guarantees, occupational health and safety, and corporate ethics.
-Furthermore, we are always thinking first of contributing to the sound development of society.
+In our pursuit of a sustainable society, we promote responsible procurement, while paying close attention to compliance with Japanese and overseas laws, human rights, safety of products and services, quality guarantees, occupational health and safety, the environment, and corporate ethics.

 CSR Procurement Guidelines